Collective

 Making brilliant new music is our bread and butter, and by supporting this fund you are helping commission the stone-cold classics of the future – pieces like ‘Neon’, a woozy, trancelike work written for us in 2020 by Hannah Peel.

-Hannah’s piece has made it all the way from Salford and Birkenhead to the BBC Proms at the Royal Albert Hall, via an international record release… So, you see, small gestures add up to something big.
+Hannah’s piece has made it all the way from Salford and Birkenhead to the BBC Proms and Apple’s 2025 keynote event, via an international record release… So, you see, small gestures add up to something big.

-• The sweet satisfaction of bringing brand-new work into the world
+• the sweet satisfaction of bringing brand-new music into the world

 On average, it costs us about £1,800 to employ a single musician for a Manchester Collective project.
 And that’s not including the cost of their travel or accommodation while on the road.
 For a string orchestra show featuring 17 musicians, we’re looking at artist costs upwards of £30,000.

-• Exclusive behind-the-scenes invitations to observe our rehearsal process and meet the players
+• exclusive behind-the-scenes invitations to meet the artists

 Manchester Collective co-founder Rakhi Singh